makiki99/tetris-bl-design-doc/README.md

 This rank source can't fall below 0%.

 #### Survival
-Every section passed increases value of this rank source by 100%, functioning as an direct rank increase by 1.
+Every section passed increases value of this rank source by 100%, functioning as a direct rank increase by 1.

 ## Second loop requirements
 * Rank 50
-* (to be added later)
+* Grade M9

 ## Speedcurve
 ### First loop